RitamRoa/VIBE/README.md

   ~ made with ❤️ by roa for you

-  if you want to contribute please make a CONTRIBUTING.md file.
+  if you want to contribute please fork this repository and make a CONTRIBUTING.md file and send a PR.
+The PR will be thoroughly reviewed within 24-48 hours.